 On top of that, they’re usually free or very inexpensive!
-Most cities have some form of the park or botanical garden and us almost always find ourselves enjoying the serenity they offer.
+Most cities have some form of the park or botanical garden and we almost always find ourselves enjoying the serenity they offer.

 I considered collecting a bouquet of official Government Garden daisies to decorate our camper van, but quickly thought better of that idea!

 In the middle of the gardens, dozens of men in crisp white outfits were scattered across the immaculately trimmed green lawn.

 Amongst the hot spring spas and gardens, it just happened that we stumbled upon a giant, very professional looking, bocce match.